Teenage Mutant Ninja Turtles: Tabletop role playing game

 In 1985, Palladium Books published Teenage Mutant Ninja Turtles & Other Strangeness.
 It is a standalone game, but uses the many key mechanics from Palladium's Megaversal system and is compatible with material from other Palladium games.
 It introduced rules for creating anthropomorphic animal mutants.
 Examples of mutants are included in the appendices as potential antagonists, including the Terror Bears, Caesars Weasels, and Sparrow Eagles, as well as including stats for the Turtles and other characters.
 A series of supplements were released over the next few years, which remained in print until, due to the cost of maintaining the license, Palladium decided to end its license with Mirage Studios in January 2000.

 Food tie-ins

 During the height of their popularity, the Turtles had a number of food tie-ins.
-Among the most notable of these products was Ninja Turtles Cereal, produced by Ralston-Purina as a kind of "Chex with TMNT-themed marshmallows."
-The cereal featured many different in-box premiums during its production run.
-Ralston also produced Pizza Crunchabungas, which were pizza-flavored corn snacks in the shape of whole, circular pizzas (the commercial starred the Ninja Turtles as Will Vinton-created claymations); Hostess Teenage Mutant Ninja Turtles Pies, featuring a crust covered in green glaze with vanilla pudding inside.
-Each pie came with either one of five yellow stickers with an illustration of one of the turtles on it, or one of 5 different TMNT II: Secret of the Ooze trading cards inside.

 There were also four TMNT mail away items available to order from Hostess and Royal OOZE Gelatin Desserts, distributed by Nabisco under "Royal Gelatin" in three different flavors: orange, strawberry, and lime.
 Shreddies was a Canadian cereal with TMNT-themed box art and promos.
 One example of a TMNT prize was rings featuring a character from the cartoon (1992).
 Chef Boyardee also released a canned pasta with the pasta in the shapes of the four turtles.
 There were multiple versions of the pasta released, including one with Shredder added into the shapes.
 Customers could mail away for an exclusive Shredder action figure that was darker than the standard Playmates figure, it was shipped in a plastic baggy.
 This Shredder is one of the more valuable TMNT action figures today.